algattik/azure-mlops-terraform/README.md

 * Added Terraform scripts to deploy Azure ML workspace and AKS cluster.
 * Reduced number of Azure DevOps variables.
 * Cleaner organization of scripts.
 * Use self-hosted DevOps agent to build.
 Motivation: if you build on Microsoft-hosted agents, the build has to download the entire mcr.microsoft.com/mlops/python container image at every stage, which takes about 2 minutes.
 With a 2-stage build pipeline, that's 4 minutes overhead per build, which you incur only the first time by using a self-hosted agent VM.
+The solution provision 4 agents on a single VM, which can lead to side effects, but I've found this to be appropriate for "client-server" job that do little local processing and mostly call out to cloud APIs.

 ## How-to